Malaviya24/Motor-Repairshop/SETUP.md

-# Motor Repair Shop - MERN Stack Setup Guide
+# Motor Rewinding Shop - MERN Stack Setup Guide

 ## 🚀 Quick Start

-This guide will help you set up the complete MERN stack application for the motor repair shop, including the landing page, admin dashboard, and WhatsApp integration.
+This guide will help you set up the complete MERN stack application for the motor rewinding shop, including the landing page, admin dashboard, and WhatsApp integration.

 ## 📋 Prerequisites